What we know about migrant tragedy off Greece

 “So the Greek coastguard used a rope to drag you, and that is how you sank?” the leftist leader asked.

-Government spokesman Siakantaris confirmed Friday that a rope was thrown to “stabilise” the boat, but the migrants had refused help, saying, “No help, go Italy.”
+Government spokesman Siakantaris confirmed Friday that a rope had been thrown to “stabilise” the boat, but that the migrants had refused help, saying, “No help, go Italy.”

 “There was never an attempt to tie the vessel, neither by us nor any other ship,“ the coastguard spokesman said Friday.